-First published in Star Science Fiction Stories no. 3 (1955), by Isaac Asimov, this Science Fiction novelette is about a young boy in a world of teleportation who has discovered the wonders of the great outdoors.
+First published in Star Science Fiction Stories no. 3 (1955), by Isaac Asimov, this Science Fiction novelette is about a young boy in a world where a Portal Network joins every building, who has discovered the wonders of the great outdoors.

 Taking place in 2117, the Hanshaw family wakes up to a normal 12th of April, with mekkano-provided hospitality, until Richard Jr finds that the Door isn't working; normally he'd punch in the coordinates and be teleported to school, but it isn't working.
 His mother, Mrs Hanshaw, tells him to go out the normal door and ask a neighbor to use their Door to teleport to school.